 Please note that the perfSONAR team is not formally endorsing any particular product.
 These are just an example of possible solutions.

 ARM-based devices seem to work best running Ubuntu, while the slightly larger, $200-class nodes will usually work with CentOS, Debian or Ubuntu.
-The perfsonar-testpoint bundle works on CentOS 6 and 7, and Ubuntu 14, and Debian “Wheezy” and “Jessie”.
-We provide compatible Debian packages for 4 different hardware architectures:
+The perfsonar-testpoint bundle works on CentOS 7 and Ubuntu 16/18, and Debian 9.
+We provide compatible Debian packages for 6 different hardware architectures:

-The perfsonar-testpoint bundle can be used to install everything you need to add a low-end node to a centrally managed test mesh with a central measurement archive.
+The perfsonar-testpoint bundle can be used to install everything you need to add a low-end node to a centrally managed task template with a central measurement archive.
 See: